The #1 Reason Most Guitarists Take A Long Time To Reach Their Guitar Playing Goals (Hint: It’s Not Talent)

 Want to see (and hear) the difference good phrasing makes in your guitar playing?

-You’d think ear training would be one of the most obvious skills for a musician to focus on.
+You’d think ear training would be one of the most obvious skills for a guitar player to focus on.

 But it’s not.
 Far from it.

 Why do people not learn guitar by developing a great ear?